Context-Bounded Model Checking for POWER: Translation

-\paragraph{Checking.} We perform sanity checks on the guessed values in order to verify that they are consistent with the POWER semantics.
-Lines 6--8 perform the sanity checks for $\iwriteof\proc\xvar$.
-In lines~6--7, we verify that the initializing context of the event $\event$ is not smaller than the current context.
+We perform sanity checks on the guessed values in order to verify that they are consistent with the POWER semantics.

+Lines 6 -- 8 perform the sanity checks for $\iwriteof\proc\xvar$.
+In lines~6, we verify that the initializing context of the event $\event$ is not smaller than the current context.
 This captures the fact that initialization happens after fetching of $\event$.
-It also verifies that initialization happens in a context in which $\proc$ is active.
-In line~8, we check whether $\writeinitcnd$ in the rule ${\tt Init\text{-}Write}$ is satisfied.
+Line 7 verifies that initialization happens in a context where $\proc$ is active.
+In line~8, we check whether $\writeinitcnd$ in the rule ${\tt InitWrite}$ is satisfied.
 To do that, we verify that the data dependency order $\dataorder$ holds.
-More precisely, we find, for each register $\reg$ that occurs in $\expr$, the initializing context of the latest read event loading to $\reg$.
-We make sure that the initializing context of $\event$ is later than the initializing contexts of all these read events.
+More precisely, we find, for each register $\reg$ that occurs in $\expr$, the initializing context of the latest read or assign event loading to $\reg$.
+We make sure that the initializing context of $\event$ is later than the initializing contexts of all these read and assign events.
 By definition, the largest of all these contexts is stored in $\iregof\expr$.

-Lines 9--10 perform the sanity checks for $\cwriteof\proc\xvar$.
+Lines 9 -- 10 perform the sanity checks for $\cwriteof\proc\xvar$.
 In line 9, we check the committing context of the event $\event$ is at least as large as its initializing context.
-In line 10, we check that $\commitcnd$ in the rule ${\tt Com\text{-}Write}$ is satisfied.
-To do that, we check that the committing context is larger than (i) the committing context of all the read events from which the registers in the expression $\expr$ fetch their values (to satisfy the data dependency order $\dataorder$, in a similar manner to that described for initialization above), (ii) the committing contexts of the latest read and write events on $\xvar$ in $\proc$, i.e., $\creadof\proc\xvar$ and $\cwriteof\proc\xvar$ (to satisfy the per-location program order $\plorder$), and (iii) the committing context of the latest aci event in $\proc$, i.e., $\ctrlof\proc$ (to satisfy the control order $\ctrlorder$).
+In line 10, we check that $\commitcnd$ in the rule ${\tt ComWrite}$ is satisfied.
+To do that, we check that the committing context is larger than \begin{enumerate} \item the committing context of all the read and assign events from which the registers in the expression $\expr$ fetch their values (to satisfy the data dependency order $\dataorder$, in a similar manner to that described for initialization above), \item the committing contexts of the latest read and write events on $\xvar$ in $\proc$, i.e., $\creadof\proc\xvar$ and $\cwriteof\proc\xvar$ (to satisfy the per-location program order $\plorder$), and \item the committing context of the latest aci event in $\proc$, i.e., $\ctrlof\proc$ (to satisfy the control order $\ctrlorder$). \end{enumerate}